 Now is the time for beach weddings.
-And if you find yourself newly engaged (congratulations!), you might be considering a beach wedding for your special day sometime next year.
-And why wouldn’t you; exchanging your vows in a gentle breeze as water softly laps at your feet is a beautiful way to start off your marriage!
+And if you find yourself newly engaged (congratulations!), you might consider a beach wedding for your special day sometime next year.
+And why wouldn’t you; exchanging your vows in a gentle breeze as the water softly laps at your feet is a beautiful way to start your marriage!
 So here are a few tips to ensure it ends up as stunning and memorable as you have in mind:

 1.)
 Choose the right beach.
 A beach in Mexico is vastly different from a beach in Hawaii, which is vastly different from a beach in North Carolina, which is vastly different from a beach in California, so be sure to choose the right one.
 And the right one is often one that is special to you.
 Are you both avid surfers?
 Perhaps you can use the beach closest to your favorite surf spot.

 2.)
 Be prepared for the weather.
 Any outdoor wedding needs a backup plan, and the beach is no different.
-If the weather is generally mild, a large tent might do the trick, but if the weather is known to be particularly nasty that time of year, you might need to have a sturdy, indoor location to direct guests.
-Make sure all guests are away of your backup location before the wedding day.
+A large tent might do the trick if the weather is generally mild, but if the weather is known to be particularly nasty that time of year, you might need a sturdy indoor location to direct guests.
+Ensure all guests are away from your backup location before the wedding day.

 4.)
-Keep the food on theme.
-If you’re having your celebration at the beach, seafood will of course be welcome!
-If you’re on a beach in main, a traditional clam-bake might be a clever idea.
+Keep the food on the theme.
+If you’re having your celebration at the beach, seafood will, of course, be welcome!
+If you’re on a beach in Maine, a traditional clam bake might be a clever idea.
 A Hawaiian wedding might lend itself perfectly to a Hawaiian pig roast.
 Or you could just put something on a grill, like chicken and steak skewers!
 As long as you make sure to have a few food options for guests with specific food needs (shellfish allergies, vegetarians), everyone is sure to be thrilled with the cuisine.

 5.)
 Don’t forget the lighting!
-As with all outdoor weddings, when the sun goes down (or goes behind clouds), you need to provide some kind of lighting.
-On a peaceful night, candles will work beautifully, as will glowing lanterns gentle swinging from a few trees.
-If there are no trees in site, a handmade trellis would lend itself nicely to strings of white sparkling Christmas style lights.
+As with all outdoor weddings, you must provide some lighting when the sun goes down (or behind clouds).
+On a peaceful night, candles will work beautifully, as will glowing lanterns gently swinging from a few trees.
+If no trees are on site, a handmade trellis will lend nicely to strings of white sparkling Christmas-style lights.
 And when in doubt, a few firmly planted torches will illuminate the sand beautifully.